 So, Is NaOH is an acid?
 NaOH is not an acid because when it dissolves in an aqueous solution, it furnishes a large amount of OH– ions.
 And OH– ion is a good acceptor of the proton, which means NaOH ions are proton acceptors, not a proton donators.

 ⇒ NaOH + (aq) → Na+ (aq) + OH– (aq)

 We have two theories given by Arrhenius and Bronsted-Lowry to check why NaOH is not acid?

-⇒ According to the Arrhenius theory, any compound is said to be acid when it liberates H+ ion in water or aqueous solution.
+⇒ According to the Arrhenius theory, any compound is said to be acid when it liberates the H+ ion in water or an aqueous solution.
 And we know NaOH in an aqueous solution only produces OH– ion.
 So, NaOH is not an Arrhenius acid.

 ⇒ According to the Bronsted-lowry theory, any compound is said to be acid when it has a tendency to donate the proton to other compounds.
 Let’s take an example to understand this-